A weekend break in the Priorat region

 We start our first day in Falset, the county’s capital and the largest town in the region.
 Amongst its many charms, it also has a “Castle of Wine” or Castell del Vi as it is known in Catalan, which is located in the 12th century castle which once belonged to the Counts of Prades.
 You will need at least half an hour to visit this exhibition and you will also be able to try a glass of local wine.
 This interpretation centre is the gateway to the Priorat and is a great base for getting to know the area later on.

-After visiting the castle, we can take a scenic walk through the old part of Falset starting from the castle.
+We can take a scenic walk through the old part of Falset.
 All sites have an explanatory panel in various languages.
-You will visit: the Old Town Square, the Church Square, the Palace of the Counts of Azara, the Quartera Square and the Palace of the Dukes of Medinaceli.
+You will visit: Castle, the Old Town Square, the Church Square, the Palace of the Counts of Azara, the Quartera Square and the Palace of the Dukes of Medinaceli.
 Finally, time allowing, you will visit the cooperative winery, a Modernist building designed in 1919 by architect Cesar Martinell, a disciple of Gaudí.
 After the tour, visitors are offered a wine tasting.

 During the walk, you will be able to buy wine and olive oil in one of the specialized establishments of the town.
 A great recommendation would be the "Castellets de Falset" pastries made from hazelnuts, which are very typical here in Falset.